University of Colorado Boulder Data & Information Overview

 Student Loan Debt

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
 At CU - Boulder, approximately 32% of students took out student loans averaging $8,779 a year.
 That adds up to $35,116 over four years for those students.

-How Much Money Do CU - Boulder Graduates Make?bachelor's degree recipients from CU - Boulder make around $50,800 per year during the early years of their employment.
+How Much Money Do CU - Boulder Graduates Make?students who graduate with a bachelor's degree from CU - Boulder make about $50,800 a year during their first few years of employment after graduation.
 This is good news for future CU - Boulder graduates since it is 28% more than the average college graduate's salary of $39,802 per year.

 Location of University of Colorado Boulder